andrewtdiz/Weave/docs/tutorials/fundamentals/computeds.md

 `Computed` values make it easier to calculate new state from existing state.

-Derived values show up a lot in games.

-For example, you might want to insert a death counter into a string.

-Therefore, the contents of the string are derived from the death counter:

 ![Diagram showing how the message depends on the death counter.](Derived-Value-Dark.svg#only-dark)
 ![Diagram showing how the message depends on the death counter.](Derived-Value-Light.svg#only-light)

-While you can do this with values and changed listeners alone, it could get messy.
+Derived values show up a lot in games.

+For example, you might want to insert a number into a string to display in the UI.

-???
-Don't use task.delay() in computed callbacks"
+??? warning "A warning about delays in computed callbacks"

     One small caveat of computeds is that you must return the value immediately.
     If you need to send a request to the server or perform a long-running calculation, you shouldn't use computeds.

     The reason for this is consistency between variables.
+When all computeds run

+    immediately (i.e. without yielding), all of your variables will behave
+    consistently:

+    ```Lua
+    local numCoins = Value.new(50)
+    local isEnoughCoins = Computed.new(function()
+        return numCoins:get() > 25
+    end)

+    local message = Computed.new(function()
+        if isEnoughCoins:get() then
+            return numCoins:get() .. " is enough coins."
+        else
+            return numCoins:get() .. " is NOT enough coins."
+        end
+    end)

+    message:get() --> 50 is enough coins.
+    numCoins:set(2)
+    message:get() --> 2 is NOT enough coins.
+    ```

     If a delay is introduced, then inconsistencies and nonsense values could quickly appear:

-    ```luau hl_lines="3 17"
+    ```luau
     local numCoins = Value.new(50)
     local isEnoughCoins = Computed.new(function()
         task.wait(5) -- Don't do this!
 This is just for the example